 "Get ready, Mega...looks like the party's not over yet," quipped Proto Man.

 Dr. Wily sprinted through the jungle to his ruined encampment.
 After scanning around to make sure the coast was clear of any stone-bots, he darted across to the tandem rotocoptor (which he could instantly see was unsalvageable and would need to be replaced) to a grove of saplings behind it where the Skullker had been hidden under thatches made from palm leaves.
 Its hull was dented and one of the eye-socket windows was cracked, but it had flown in worse repair, and he hastily climbed in.

 After three failed attempts to start the engines, the giant rotor on the bottom finally sputtered to life and the Skullker was air born, albeit teetering unsteady in the radiation.
 Dr. Wily took vicious satisfaction in the pride that one of his inventions flew better under such condition than one of Dr. Light's as he hit the throttle and blasted off toward the volcano.

-But the satisfaction was short-lived as it became clear after two almost nose-dives that the Skullker wasn't going to make it much longer and just barely managed to circle the volcano once, locate the Robot Masters huddled forlornly against the ledge outside the side vent, and land, using two robotic arms to drill into the volcano's side for a secure hold.
+But the satisfaction was short-lived as it became clear after two almost nose-dives that the Skullker wasn't going to make it much longer.
+He barely managed to circle the volcano once, locate the Robot Masters huddled forlornly against the ledge outside the side vent, and land, using two robotic arms to drill into the volcano's side for a secure hold.

 Dr. Wily leapt out victoriously onto the ledge, his white lab coat whipping behind him.
 "What are you idiots loitering around for?" he demanded.
 "Never mind, come with me.
 It's time to collect my neutronater before my nemesis gets to it."